 - General Every GMS shall be suitable for the duty required. - Safety Every GMS shall be designed and manufactured to ensure hazards and risks are eliminated or reduced to be as low as practicable. - Materials Every GMS shall be made of materials and be constructed to withstand likely physical, chemical and thermal conditions and fulfil its purpose for its service life.
-Every GMS exposed to outdoor environments shall be suitable for the New Zealand climate. - Soundness Every GMS that will be exposed to gas pressure shall be gastight up to its maximum working pressure. - Integrity of data Data transmitted between components or stored in the GMS shall be accurate to meet the maximum permissible errors (MPEs) of table 2 and 3 NZS 5259. - Traceability of data Every GMS shall accurately and traceably store or record data and transmit those data between components. - Protection against external interference Every GMS shall be designed, manufactured and installed such that interference or tampering capable of affecting accuracy is discouraged and is readily detectible.
+Every GMS exposed to outdoor environments shall be suitable for the New Zealand climate. - Interaction of components Components are to be selected and laid out so that the Maximum Permissible Errors of Table 2 are not exceeded. - Soundness Every GMS that will be exposed to gas pressure shall be gastight up to its maximum working pressure.

+- Integrity of data Data transmitted between components or stored in the GMS shall be accurate to meet the maximum permissible errors (MPEs) of table 2 and 3 NZS 5259. - Traceability of data Every GMS shall accurately and traceably store or record data and transmit those data between components. - Protection against external interference Every GMS shall be designed, manufactured and installed such that interference or tampering capable of affecting accuracy is discouraged and is readily detectible. - Reliability Every GMS shall be capable of performing accurately throughout its service life and accuracy should not be affected by the effect of reasonably foreseeable supply fluctuations on electronic components.